-The purpose of the Extensive Riparian Status and Trends Monitoring Program is to provide data needed to evaluate landscape-scale effects of implementing forest practices riparian prescriptions, and needed by state and Federal regulatory agencies to assure that forest practices rules can meet Clean Water Act requirements and riparian resource objectives.
-Critical questions for this program are shown in Table 14.
+The purpose of the Extensive Riparian Status and Trends Monitoring Program is to provide data needed to evaluate landscape-scale effects of implementing forest practices riparian prescriptions.
+This information will inform State and Federal regulatory agencies whether the

-The projects of this program will obtain an unbiased estimate of the distribution of stream temperature and shade and of riparian stand characteristics on streams across FP HCP lands and, with resampling, the projects will identify trends in these indicators.
+An extensive temperature and riparian conditions effort was initiated in 2007-8.
+The projects of that program were designed to obtain an unbiased estimate of the distribution of stream temperature and shade and of riparian stand characteristics on streams across FP HCP lands and, with resampling, the projects were intended to identify trends in these indicators.
+Those projects were stratified by the east and west portions of the state and by F and N stream types.
+That effort was discontinued after the first sampling event when CMER recommended to Policy to pursue remote sensing techniques as an alternative to field-based data collection.